littlezaide/haggadah/02_beforethemeal.md

 ## Oppression ##

-Oppression: a tale as old as time.
+The answer to the wise child refers to oppression: a tale as old as time.
 It is something we as jews (and not just jews) have faced from tyrants for about 5778 years.
 Thankfully, we keep escaping it, procreating, and multiplying.

 Today's Oppression story-du-jour is that involving the Egyptians.
-We lived there in small numbers, multiplied a bit, but one day the new Egyptian king was displeased by our presence, demanding they curb our growth.
+We lived there in small numbers, multiplied a bit, but one day the new Egyptian king was displeased by our presence, demanding they curb our growth and eventually exterminate us.
 They tried and tried again and failed.
 So, they enslaved us.
-Still we prevailed as the Lord brought us out of there with help from Moses, Aaron, and Miriam.
-He commanded then that we observe Passover every year, passed on from generation to generation.
+Still we prevailed and escaped out of there with help from Moses, Aaron, and Miriam.
+To celebrate, we observe Passover every year, passed on from generation to generation.

-**All read in unison:**

-Who is like unto Thee, O Lord, among the mighty?
-Who is like unto Thee, glorious in holiness,
-Fearful in praises, doing wonders?
-The Lord shall reign for ever and ever.
+## The Plagues ##

+Much ink (and wine) has been spilled debating how many plagues were actually inflicted on the Egyptians.
+Rabbi Jose the Galilean thinks its about fifty plagues.
+Rabbi Eliezar thinks Jose really underestimated things, and actually it was like 200 plagues.
+Not to be outdone, Rabbi Akiba professed it was 250.
+Well, since centuries later we've pretty much settled on just ten plagues, it is safe to say they're either all wrong, or at least not very persuasive.

+Anyway, Rabbi Judah put together a little mnemonic using the plagues' initials to remember their order.
+For some reason, we spill drops for those too, probably just as a shout-out to Judah.
+They are as follows:
+1. DZACH; 2.
+ADASH; 3.
+Beh-AHAV.

+Let's unpack those initials and spill a drop for each individual plague:
+1. BLOOD | DAM
+2. FROGS | TZ-FAR-DEY-YA
+3. VERMIN | KEE-NEEM
+4. WILD BEASTS | A-ROV
+5. PESTILENCE | DEH-VER
+6. BOILS | SH'HEEN
+7. HAIL | BA-RAD
+8. LOCUSTS | AR-BEH
+9. DARKNESS | HO-SHECH
+10. SLAYING THE FIRST BORN | MA-KAT BEH-HO-ROHT

 ## Dayenu ##